Print This Bible Study

 Note that which Scripture states in this respect, as recorded in Revelation 2:2-4:

-I know your works, your labor, and your patience; and that you cannot bear those who are evil.
+I know your works, your labor, your patience, and that you cannot bear those who are evil.
 And you have tested those who say they are apostles and are not, and have found them liars;

 The corruption that Satan introduced began and continued to cause deterioration in Christendom.
-It began in the manner depicted in the first of the seven churches in Revelation 2, 3, the church in Ephesus; and it would continue until it had brought about conditions in Christendom as depicted in the last of the seven churches in Revelation 2, 3, the church in Laodicea.
+It began in the manner depicted in the first of the seven churches in Revelation 2, 3, the church in Ephesus; and it would continue until it had brought about conditions in Christendom as depicted in the last of the seven churches in these two chapter in the book of Revelation, the church in Laodicea.

-From a Biblical standpoint, one thing about Christendom is certain!
+From a biblical standpoint, one thing about Christendom is s s s certain!
 And this one thing cannot be denied!

 Christendom, near the end of the dispensation, is going to appear in the world in a completely leavened state.
-This is something that Christ revealed to His disciples before the Church was ever brought into existence, and this is something that He revealed again to John alone about sixty years after the Church had been brought into existence.
+This is something that Christ revealed to His disciples before the Church was ever brought into existence, and this is something that He revealed again to John at a time after the Church had been brought into existence.

 And, for those believing what the Word of God has to say on the subject, this has to be the end of the matter.
 This is not something open to discussion or debate.
-This is a settled matter, clearly revealed by Christ at two different times and recorded in the Word for all to see.
+This is a settled matter, clearly revealed by Christ at two different places in Scripture where a history of Christendom is given.
+And this revealed history of Christendom is recorded these two times, in two different ways, for all to see.

-In the second of these two times — in Revelation chapters two and three — the Lord revealed this final state of Christendom through referring to conditions in the Church in Laodicean, a Church that had become completely corrupted even before the end of the first century.
+In the second of these two times — in Revelation chapters two and three — the Lord revealed this final state of Christendom by referring to conditions in the church in Laodicean, a church that had become completely corrupted even before the end of the first century.
 And, if one desires to study about the Church of today (whether fundamental or liberal), he need only turn to Revelation 3:14-21.
-This is a description given by Christ Himself; and this description is the only completely accurate description in existence of the Church at the end of the dispensation.
+This is a description given by Christ Himself; and this description, in complete keeping with that which is seen in the parable of the leaven in Matthew 13:33, vividly depicts the true nature of the Church at the end of the dispensation — “wretched, miserable, poor, blind, and naked” (v.
+17b).

 But, again, bear one thing in mind.
 This does not picture Christendom at the end of the dispensation in a general sense.
 Rather, something specific is in view.
-This presents Christendom at the end of the dispensation in relation to a particular outlook on Scripture — the attitude of Christians throughout the churches toward the Word of the Kingdom, that upon which the leaven is seen centering its attack.
+This presents Christendom at the end of the dispensation in relation to an outlook on a particular facet of biblical doctrine — the attitude of Christians throughout the churches toward that which very few of them seem to know anything whatsoever about, the Word of the Kingdom, that upon which the leaven is seen to have centered its attack.

 And this whole overall thought of the leaven centering its attack at this point is something easily seen throughout the seven epistles to the seven churches in Revelation 2, 3.
 Note that each epistle is structured exactly the same.
-Each centers on works, with a view to overcoming.
-The statement to each Church is twofold in each epistle: 1) “I know thy works…,” and 2) “To him that overcomes…” (cf. 2:2, 7, 9, 11, 13, 17, 19, 26; 3:1, 5, 8, 12, 15, 21).
+Each centers around works, with a view to overcoming.
+The statement to each church is twofold in each epistle:

-And when the Lord called attention to the Laodicean church as being “wretched, and miserable, and poor, and blind, and naked” (v.
-17b), He was presenting a picture of the Church at the end of the dispensation in relation to that which was in view — works, with a view to overcoming.
+And when the Lord called attention to the Laodicean church as being “wretched, miserable, poor, blind, and naked,” He was presenting a picture of the Church at the end of the dispensation in relation to that which was in view — works, with a view to overcoming.
 And the counsel that the Lord gave the Church in this condition was quite clear:

-I counsel you to buy from Me gold refined in the fire, that you may be rich; and white garments, that you may be clothed, that the shame of your nakedness may not be revealed; and anoint your eyes with eye salve, that you may see.” (v.
-18).
+I counsel you to buy from Me gold refined in the fire, that you may be rich; and white garments, that you may be clothed, that the shame of your nakedness may not be revealed; and anoint your eyes with eye salve, that you may see.”
+(Revelation 3:18)

-Thus, the Church near the end of the dispensation, in relation to teachings surrounding the Word of the Kingdom, will be in the condition depicted by the Laodicean Church.
+Thus, the Church near the end of the dispensation, in relation to teachings surrounding the Word of the Kingdom, will be in the condition depicted by the Laodicean church.
 It will be completely corrupted.
-And all one needs to do to see the truth of the matter is go into practically any church throughout the country today — fundamental or liberal, it makes no difference — and listen for any reference or teaching surrounding the Word of the Kingdom.
+And all one needs to do to see the truth of the matter is go into practically any church throughout the country today — fundamental or liberal, it makes no difference — and listen for any reference to teachings surrounding the Word of the Kingdom.

 One will listen in vain, for the message is simply not being taught.
 The leaven has done its damaging work too well.

-So, what is the Christian today who understands the Word of the Kingdom to do in surroundings of this nature?
-He finds himself in the midst of Christians who know little to nothing about, reject, or make light of the Word of the Kingdom.
-And he can’t really leave and go elsewhere, for the leaven, working for almost two millenniums, has brought the whole of Christendom into this same state.
+So, what is the Christian who understands the Word of the Kingdom to do in surroundings of this nature today?
+He finds himself in the midst of Christians who know little to nothing about the subject; he finds himself in the midst of Christians who reject, or make light of the Word of the Kingdom.
+And he can’t really leave and go elsewhere, for the leaven, working for almost two millennia, has brought the whole of Christendom into this same state.

 The answer concerning that which he is to do is given at the end of the short epistle to the church in Laodicea.
-The Lord knew exactly how conditions would be at the end of the leavening process.
-And, with this in view, those in the Laodicean church were exhorted to follow a particular course of action within this church.
+The Lord knew exactly how conditions would exist at the end of the leavening process.
+And, with this in view, those in the Laodicean church were exhorted to follow a particular course of action within this Church.

 Note Christ’s closing words to these Christians: